Skip to main content

 dotnet tool install --global NDExt

-1. Create an extension project in Visual Studio using project template.
+1. Create an extension project using the Project Template in Visual Studio.

-Execute the following command from the command prompt to register it as a Visual Studio template.
+Executing the following command from the command prompt will register it as a Visual Studio template:

 dotnet new --install NextDesign.Extension.ProjectTemplates